canoi12/selene/README.md

 First you need to install [CMake](https://cmake.org/) on your system.

-I put the [premake5](https://premake.github.io/) scripts on the `scripts/` folder, but I don't have plans to update it by know.
+I put the [premake5](https://premake.github.io/) scripts on the `scripts/` folder, but I don't have plans to update it by now.

 ### SDL2